djalilhebal/peer-party/README.md

     * https://github.com/sheldor1510/local-party
     * https://github.com/sheldor1510/local-party-api
     * "A website where you can create rooms and chat while watching local video files synchronized with your friends."
-    * Works with local files
+    * Works with local files.
-    * It uses the file size to know that the files aren't the same
+    * It uses the file size to know that the files aren't the same.
-    * It depends on socket.io, mongoose/MongoDB,
+    * It depends on socket.io, mongoose/MongoDB, etc.
-    * Dislikes:
+    * Disliked:
         + It does not handle video seek events (try playing a vid and seeking using arrow keys).
         + It broadcasts shit that others don't need to hear + even sensitive data (`roomCode`).
         + It lets the client define the `roomCode`.